Feeling Guilty About Filing Bankruptcy

 Even when I explain that Congress created the bankruptcy laws so that, on the whole, both sides benefit (debtors, creditors and society as a whole), that still doesn’t seem to assuage the guilt

 Then I mention how some of the most brilliant and successful people in our history filed bankruptcy, their ears perk up.
-One of my favorite historical figures is Thomas Jefferson.
+One of my favorite such historical figures is Thomas Jefferson.

-President Jefferson filed Bankruptcy!
+Thomas Jefferson filed Bankruptcy!

 Thomas Jefferson (for those of you don’t know him) was the third president of the United States.
 He was a statesman, diplomat, architect, author, inventor and farmer.
 He is widely regarded as a genius and perhaps the smartest of all United States presidents.
 He wrote the Declaration of Independence.
 He was a man who gave vision to this country as one of its founding forefathers and leader of this country.